scylladb/cpp-rust-driver/docs/source/topics/README.md

 Each I/O thread maintains a number of connections for each node in the cluster.
 This number can be controlled by `cass_cluster_set_core_connections_per_host()`.
-In case of Scylla this number is additionally rounded up to the number of shards on the node.
+In case of ScyllaDB this number is additionally rounded up to the number of shards on the node.

 Each of those connections can handle several simultaneous requests using pipelining.
 Asynchronous I/O and pipelining together allow each connection to handle several (up to 32k with protocol v3/v4) in-flight requests concurrently.
-This significantly reduces the number of connections required to be open to Cassandra/Scylla and allows the driver to batch requests destined for the same node.
+This significantly reduces the number of connections required to be open to Cassandra/ScyllaDB and allows the driver to batch requests destined for the same node.

 ### Thread safety